ShiftLeftSecurity/sbt-ci-release-early/readme.md

 So that Github Actions can release on your behalf, we need to share some secrets via environment variables with github actions.
 You can either do that for your project or an entire organization.

 > [!NOTE]
-> As of June 2024 Sonatype requires to log in with an access token, you can no longer use your regular username/password.
+> As of June 2024 Sonatype requires you to log in with an access token, you can no longer use your regular username/password.

-First you need to obtain a sonatype username/password token:
+First you need to obtain a Sonatype username/password token:
 - log into https://oss.sonatype.org
 - select `Profile` from the dropdown at the top right
 - `User Token` -> `Access` -> `Access user token`